vegabj/Mastersproject/README.md

 * visualize_decision_tree - visualizes a decision trees as pdf files
 * dual_heatmap - Creates heatmaps from two selected score sheets that are latex friendly
 * analyze_score_sheet - Creates a heatmap from a selected score sheet
-* print_feature_importance - Prints the feature importance in both SVM and Random Forest and makes a plot for the top 20 features in SVM.
+* print_feature_importance - Prints the feature importance in both SVM and Random Forest, makes a plot for the top 20 features in SVM, creates a scatter plot over SVM and Random Forest feature importance.
+* roc_rf - Creates a ROC curve for selected data sets and scaling using Random Forest.
+* roc_svm - Creates a ROC curve for selected data sets and scaling using SVM.
+* box_plot - Creates a box plot of miRNAs.
+* density_plot - Creates a density plot of selected data sets.

+## Setup
+* A /Data/ folder must be created to hold data sets.
+* A /Out/ folder must be created to hold generated data such as score spreadsheets.
+* A /Plots/ folder must be created to store generated plots.